Condemnation Eminent Domain

 - Just compensation: Your property cannot be taken by the government without just compensation.
 The amount offered can be well below market value.
 Contact a lawyer who can fight for a fair price for your land.

-- Growth and eminent domain: The Gainesville, Georgia area is in the midst of rapid growth.
-While growth may require new power transmission lines, new roads and highways, stream buffers, set backs, and other changes, property owners have the right to fair market value for their property.
+- Growth and eminent domain: The Gainesville, Georgia, area is in the midst of rapid growth.
+While growth may require new power transmission lines, new roads and highways, stream buffers, setbacks, and other changes, property owners have the right to fair market value for their property.

-Click on the title to read a related article
+Click on the title to read a related article.

-Call for a free initial consultation.
+Call for an initial consultation.

-**Contingent attorneys' fees refers only to those fees charged by attorneys for their legal services.
+**Contingent attorneys’ fees refer only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.